luizomf/clean-architecture-api-boilerplate/README.md

             ├── sql - repositories related to SQL (I'm using PostgreSQL) └── testing-repository - an in memory repository made just for fun
 ```
+## The "User" entity

+You may notice that I've created an entity called "User".
+This is just as an example for creating new entities.
+If you really want to use this entity, you should remove routes like "delete" (delete method), "update" (put method) or even "finds" (get methods).
+I'm creating all CRUD operations open, so anyone will be able to access this routes.
+To do that, just remove or comment routes in `src/infrastructure/express/routes/user.ts` so that no one can use those.
+You might change those routes as you need as well.